 And here are my questions for you, ladies!

 1. What one thing do you do before you work out?
 (Race day superstition?
 Habit?
-Helpful hint?)
+Helpful hint?)2.
+How do you keep running when you are mentally spent?

 3. Since you're all on Twitter: what do you get out of your interactions on Twitter?